whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Your Spiritual Strength.md

 A story from the Zapatistas shows how every moment matters, even in moments of joyful calm.
 Your energy ripples out into the world continuously, and just as your joyful presence can lift others' spirits, any disconnection, stress, or unawareness can likewise affect other people.
 Okhi Forest and her young daughter visited the Zapatistas, and at one point her daughter dropped a broom on the ground without thinking about it.
 A Mayan woman told Okhi's daughter, "Don't drop the broom carelessly like that, you can really affect a lot of people!"[xxx-original instructions|return ancient council]

-It's not that every moment becomes "serious" or stressful; it's simply an attitude that the world is alive, and every moment is a gift, and not to be missed.
-Whether or not you give your deepest love matters, and the world and people around you expect nothing less.**
+It's not that every moment becomes "serious" or stressful; it's simply an attitude that the world is alive, and every moment is a gift not to be missed or taken for granted.
+Whether or not you give your deepest love matters, and the world and people around you expect nothing less.

 Your love could light up the world, but it's hard to keep giving alone.
 And it's hard to give if you don't feel very grateful.